extrasmallwinnie/micromeg/README.md

 #> 9 TACGGAAGGTCCAGGCGTTATCCGGATTT… Bacter… Bacte… Bact… Bact… Prevo… Allo… <NA>
 ```

+The ASV “names” are the literal sequences of the amplicons, so they’re
+super long when viewed in this format.
+The ASV names must match in the
+ASV count and taxonomy tables.
+It would be stupefyingly difficult and
+annoying for a human to manually verify that they do match, but it’s
+trivial for a computer to do.
+We will check that the ASV names do indeed
+match later.

 BTW, the function makeExample() also exists for your convenience and
 will call upon any of the above, like so: